BE KINDER: Part of The People's Landscapes Project

 Train it like the trespassers

-People are encouraged to arrive by way of the Sheffield, Manchester train and explore the trail on foot, discovering artistic interpretations along the way.
+Parking is very limited in and around the area of Edale, we therefore urge people to be kinder to the environment and the local communities by using the train that drops you off at the start of the trail.
+There is an hourly service every day to Edale on the Manchester-Sheffield line, hop off at Edale train station and explore the trail on foot, discovering artistic interpretations along the way.
 The significance of arriving by train echoes back to the 24th of April in 1932 when three groups set out to trespass on Kinder Scout, approaching from different directions.
-You can find the train and bus timetables here:

 In the words of Jarvis